-Past Tunes of the Month – This blog has published 2 Tunes of the Month since November 2016.
+Past Tunes of the Month – This blog has published Tunes of the Month since November 2016.
 Those that are not under copyright have the sheet music provided alongside video and audio recordings in the original blog post.
-Video and audio from blog readers is encouraged as these tunes are being made available to help expand people’s repertoires into music not found in most other collections.
 This tune book contains contains all past Tunes of the Month that aren’t under copyright.
+Ian Kinnear, a renowned Scottish smallpipe maker, also publishes tunes on his website on a monthly basis.

 Compositions by Patrick McLaurin – I’m not very prolific but I’ve got a few tunes that are decent.